Mixing It Up: Exploring Mixer Networks for Irregular Multivariate Time Series Forecasting: Introduction

 \section{Introduction}

 Time series forecasting is a critical task across various domains.
 While a significant body of research has focused on forecasting regularly sampled, fully observed multivariate time series, many real-world applications, such as healthcare, economics, astronomy, and climate, deal with time series data that are \emph{irregularly} sampled, with observations missing across different channels and timestamps.
-When such data are aligned to a global timeline, the result is a highly sparse and uneven multivariate structure, as illustrated in Figure~\ref{fig:time_series_curvy}.
+When such data are aligned to a global timeline, the result is a highly sparse and uneven multivariate structure, as illustrated in~\Cref{fig:time_series_curvy}.
 We refer to such data as \textbf{irregularly sampled multivariate time series with missing values (IMTS)}.

-Traditional approaches to modeling IMTS have relied on Neural-ODE frameworks, where the time series is modeled as the solution to an ordinary differential equation with a neural network-defined vector field~\citep{Rubanova2019.Latent,DeBrouwer2019.GRUODEBayes,Schirmer2022.Modeling}.
+Traditional approaches to modeling IMTS have relied on Neural-ODE frameworks, where the time series is modeled as the solution to an ordinary differential equation (ODE) with a neural network-defined vector field~\cite{Rubanova2019.Latent,DeBrouwer2019.GRUODEBayes,Schirmer2022.Modeling}.
 While powerful in principle, these models tend to be computationally expensive due to the sequential nature of ODE solvers, and they lack a systematic way to handle missing values.
 Recently, attention-based models have emerged as a more efficient and accurate alternative, achieving competitive performance on IMTS forecasting tasks~\cite{Yalavarthi2023.Forecasting,Zhang.Irregular,Liu2025.Timecheat}.
 These models typically transform irregular channel-wise observations into fixed-size representations and apply attention mechanisms to capture inter- and intra-channel dependencies.
 However, such models are often resource-intensive, requiring a large number of parameters and high memory \mbox{requirements}.

-Inspired by advances in computer vision, particularly the success of the MLP-Mixer architecture, recent work has demonstrated that carefully arranged MLP-based models can rival or even surpass attention-based models~\cite{Tolstikhin2021.MLPMixer}.
-This insight has also been applied to forecasting tasks with regularly sampled time series~\cite{Ekambaram2023.TSMixer, Chen2023.TSMixer}.
-However, this line of research has not yet been extended to irregularly sampled time series with missing values.